-Marlow Energy Group, in association with IDDEA, held a ‘Marlow Solar Streets’ Zoom event promoting installation of solar PV in Marlow.
+Marlow Energy Group, in association with IDDEA, held a ‘Marlow Solar Streets’ Zoom event promoting the installation of solar PV (photovoltaic) in Marlow in early 2021.

-IDDEA have already installed 700 solar projects in the south and south-west.
-The highly competitive figure of £4000 for 12 panels (4kWp total) is being offered on the basis that IDDEA can make at least 10 installations in and around Marlow.
-This has not been a problem in other towns such as Henley, Thame, and St Albans.
+IDDEA had already installed 700 solar projects in the south and south-west.
+The highly competitive figure of £4000 for 12 panels (4kWp total) was being offered on the basis that IDDEA could make at least 10 installations in and around Marlow.
+This had not been a problem in other towns such as Henley, Thame, and St Albans.

-The Zoom presentation will describe the financial savings, environmental benefits and how to apply for the initial survey.
+The Zoom presentation describes the financial savings, environmental benefits.

-This exciting venture is supported by Marlow Town Council’s ‘Sustainable Marlow’ campaign and by many local groups.
+This exciting venture was supported by Marlow Town Council’s ‘Sustainable Marlow’ campaign and by many local groups.